flatpickles/sketchbook/README.md

 -   Optional explicit route name (vs. just using the filename/key)
 -   Better error messaging for config file parsing throughout
 -   "animated" mode for sketches: call update with animation frame request
--   Show a project's groups on right panel
+-   Show a project's groups on right panel?
 -   Make old style possible via theme config (or something like it)
 -   When changing param defaults (assigned in file) what happens?
 Especially with local storage... param default vals will get confusing...
 -   What happens if someone sets a parameterized property from within the project?